MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/remote_host_management.md

 ![](media/HyperVManager-ConnectToRemoteHost.png)

-In order to manage remote Hyper-V hosts, remote management must be enabled on both computers.
+In order to manage remote Hyper-V hosts, remote management must be enabled on both the local computer and remote host.

 You can do this through `System Properties -> Remote Management Settings` or by running the following PowerShell command as Administrator: